Plant Soil Conditioner Trial 9

 We tested six products in our soil conditioner trial

-Negative Control
+Negative control

-The negative control plants were potted up in straight potting medium, with no additional treatment or fertilizers.
+The negative control plants were potted up in straight potting medium, with no additional treatment or fertilisers.
 All treatments were assessed against this control.
 Soil conditioners judged with a positive impact on growth, had plants that were bigger and/or grew more capsicums than this treatment.

-Richgro Organic Fruit and Citrus Fertilizer
+Richgro Organic Fruit and Citrus Fertiliser

 Cost: $13.37 for 5kg bag